ToshioCP/Gtk4-tutorial/gfm/sec24.md

 The characters '`(`' (left parenthesis), '`,`' (comma), '`)`' (right parenthesis) and '`=`' (equal sign) are called symbols.
 ( Sometimes those symbols called tokens, too.)

-Flex reads `turtle.lex` and generates a scanner.
+Flex reads `turtle.lex` and generates the C source file of a scanner.
 The file `turtle.lex` specifies tokens, symbols and the behavior which corresponds to each token or symbol.
 Turtle.lex isn't a big program.